Dilip Tirkey: Personal life

 Tirkey was born in a Kurukh (Oraon) tribal family in Saunamara village of Sundargarh, Orissa on 25 November 1977.
 His parents are Regina and Vincent Tirkey, a former CRPF hockey player.
 His twin younger brothers Anoop Tirkey and Ajit Tirkey play for Indian Railways.
-He is married to Meera Sushila Tirkey.
+He is married to Mamta Tirkey.
 He was appointed as the Deputy Manager at Air India (Bhubaneswar) in 1996.
 His family follows Roman Catholicism.

 Career highlights

 He made his debut in 1995 against England.
 He represented India at the 1996 Atlanta, 2000 Sydney and 2004 Athens Olympics and had a total of 412 international caps.
 He is the only tribal hockey player to represent India in three Olympics.
 In 2002, Tirkey was made captain of the team, becoming the first tribal to captain the Indian hockey team in the post-independence era.
 He captained the team that won silver at the 2002 Asian Games and gold at the 2003 Afro-Asian Games.
 He was also a part of the team that won the gold at the Bangkok Asian Games in 1998 and won the 2003 Asia Cup held in Malaysia.
 He Captained Indian Hockey Team at the 2006 Men's Hockey World Cup in Germany. and also played the 1998 World Cup at Netherlands and 2002 World Cup at Malaysia.
 He was Captain of Indian Hockey Team at 2004 Athens Olympics.

-On 2 May 2010, he announced his retirement from the international arena.
-While Tirkey wore the blue jersey of the Indian national hockey team, his swift footwork and wizardly interception of the ball put him in the ranks of the world's best defenders.
-He is the first player in the world to have played 400 international matches.
-At Sundergarh Tirkey is revered as a hero for his sporting success.
+On 2 May 2010, Tirkey announced his retirement from international competition.
+Tirkey played as a defender for the Indian national field hockey team and was regarded by some commentators as among the leading defenders of his era.
+He has been described as the first player to appear in 400 international matches.
+In Sundergarh, Tirkey is recognised for his sporting career.